-To save all tables to a file, use the following statement:
+To save all the tables to a file, use this statement:

-Data Compression
+Data compression

-Data can grow faster than expected; especially when is history stored for extended periods or if the financial logging option is used.
+Data can grow faster than expected; especially when history is stored for extended periods or if the financial logging option is used.
 From porting set 9.0 onwards, Infor LN supports advanced table and index compression.
 The benefits of data compression:

-Significant savings in disk storage space.

-- Fewer page reads, because more rows can fit on a page. - Reduced disk I/O activity, because more compressed rows than uncompressed rows are included in a page. - Ability to compress older data that is not accessed often, such as archived tables.
-The frequently accessed data is stored in the uncompressed form. - Possibility to free space no longer required for a table. - Faster backup and restore capabilities.
+- Significant savings in disk storage space. - Fewer page reads, because more rows can fit on a page. - Reduced disk I/O activity, because compressed rows included in a page are more than the uncompressed rows. - Ability to compress older data that is not accessed often, such as archived tables.
+The frequently accessed data is stored in the uncompressed form. - Faster backup and restore capabilities.